envoyproxy/ratelimit/README.md

 The rate limit service is a Go/gRPC service designed to enable generic rate limit scenarios from different types of applications.
 Applications request a rate limit decision based on a domain and a set of descriptors.
-The service reads the configuration from disk via [runtime](https://github.com/lyft/goruntime), composes a cache key, and talks to the redis cache.
+The service reads the configuration from disk via [runtime](https://github.com/lyft/goruntime), composes a cache key, and talks to the Redis cache.
 A decision is then returned to the caller.

 # Deprecation of Legacy Ratelimit Proto